Programs & Services

 The Education & Training Department provides workshops in High Schools and Community Based Organizations that promote and encourage students to attend and complete college.
 The workshops are extracted from the department's College Prep Curriculum.
 Strategies discussed during the workshops help students identify the purpose, preparation and process necessary to make the transition from high school to college.
 The ultimate goal is for students to attend and complete college.
 This will lay the foundation for them to find gainful employment and successful careers.

-The "Campaign for African American Achievement" (CAAA) is a mobilization and advocacy initiative aimed at organizing our community to improve public schools and advance the academic and social development of our young people.
+The "Campaign for Academic Achievement" (CAA) is a mobilization and advocacy initiative aimed at organizing our community to improve public schools and advance the academic and social development of our young people.